 If you are tired of hot summers at home make sure to be here.
 The climate is pleasant throughout the year but rains can be a bit of hassle , hence monsoon can be skipped.
 For monsoon you can plan treks in Maharashtra.
 If you want to enjoy snow be here in winter just remember Jalori pass would be closed during winter hence only open route would be from Aut.
 I would prefer to visit here just after the rains so that it it lush green throughout and the waterfalls have the perfect flow with crystal clear water.

-How to reach Jibhi Tirthan Valley ?
+How to reach Jibhi from Delhi ? how to reach Tirthan Valley from Delhi?

 Where is Jibhi Tirthan valley located?
 Jibhi & Tirthan valley lie near the Banjar town in Kullu region of Himachal Pradesh.
 Tirthan valley gets its name from the Tirthan river which flows through the entire valley.
 Tirthan river originates from the Hanskund peak 4800m in the Great Himalayan national park and is a tributary of the Beas river.
 Jibhi & Tirthan valley are separated by just 20 kms hence are mostly planned together